-Women in Spanish & Portuguese Studies aims to provide a challenging but informal forum that allows a wide network of female colleagues, research-active or interested in feminist and gender studies to promote and explore the interactions between feminist theories, practices and methodologies within the Luso-Hispanic world and women academics in Britain and Ireland.
+Women in Spanish & Portuguese Studies provides a forum that allows a wide network of female colleagues, research-active or interested in feminist and gender studies to promote and explore the interactions between feminist theories, practices and methodologies within the Luso-Hispanic world and women academics in Britain and Ireland.

 The Association of Hispanists of Great Britain and Ireland aims to promote scholarly research in Great Britain and Ireland into the study of the languages and cultures of the Hispanic and Lusophone world.

 Centre for Latin American Research and Documentation, Amsterdam promotes Latin American Studies in the Netherlands, Europe and beyond, by conducting and stimulating relevant and original research on developments in Latin America and distributing the results of this research via academic education and publications.

 LAG-UK (Latin American Geographies - UK) is a network of researchers based in the UK and elsewhere who work closely with geographical ideas and practices in Latin America, including close relationships with diverse civil society movements and organisations and academic/non academic institutions.

 Información e investigación europeas sobre América Latina.
 El Portal es fruto de la cooperación entre las redes REDIAL y CEISAL; su objetivo es ofrecer un completo sistema de información especializado en la investigación europea en Ciencias Humanas y Sociales sobre América Latina.

 UKCASA (United Kingdom Council for Area Studies Associations) is a Council made up of Area Studies Associations in the UK